18Birdies App Icon

 How It Works in 18Birdies

 Start your round like you normally would.
-If the course you are playing has double greens, a Switch Green button will appear on the right side of your screen.
+If the course you are playing has double greens, a Switch Green button will appear on the right side of your screen during your round.
 Tap it to swap between Green A and Green B at any point.

 Play Japan the Right Way